trndav/Rails-chat/README.md

-# README
+# Rails on Udemy

-Rails on Udemy, creating Message_me app - chat app.
+Creating Message_me app - chat app with Ruby on Rails.